software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 {: .note }

-> Collections are commonly entities which we are storing in the database (for example reading recommendations and cateogories).
+> Collections are commonly entities which we are storing in the database (for example reading recommendations and categories).
 The REST API endpoints provide ways to access and manipulate these entities.

 The `{id}` part of the `/users/{id}` path is a _path variable_.
 For example, the path for user with id 2 would be `/users/2`.